goccy/go-yaml/README.md

 */
 ```

-# 4. Beautiful Syntax Error notification
+# 4. Pretty Formatted Errors

 <img src="https://user-images.githubusercontent.com/209884/67358124-587f0980-f59a-11e9-96fc-7205aab77695.png"></img>

-If parser will receive invalid YAML, print syntax error with highlighted source code.
+If parser receives invalid YAML, the error is printed along with highlighted source code.

-※ If you doesn't want to colored source code or source code, set `errors.ColoredErr = false` or `errors.WithSourceCode = false` .
+※ If you do not want to source code in your error message (colored or otherwise), set `errors.ColoredErr = false` or `errors.WithSourceCode = false` .

-# Install
+# Installation

 ```
 $ go get -u github.com/goccy/go-yaml